 History of Axis Physical Therapy

 Axis Physical Therapy, Inc was started in 2006 in Edmonds by Jeff Waldron, DPT, OCS.
 His physical therapy masters and doctorate degrees were completed at an osteopathic university.
 He wanted to have a clinic that treated patient’s injuries in a more comprehensive style of care.
 One of his influences was a prior employer that had Multiple Sclerosis.
 This provided experience in the use of Aquatic Therapy as an option for more complex patients.
 The more he treated patients with complex cases, he frequently heard similar complaints.
 Many of these patients had been in and out of several doctor’s offices and all shared a similar experience.
 Three of the biggest complaints were: lack of customer service, lack of understanding about their condition, and lack of direction for their treatment plan of care.
 Dr. Waldron started to evolve his practice to meet these needs.
 He hires employees that believe in the Axis PT mission statement: “Treatment that revolves around the client.”
 He also invests in professional development by continually sending staff physical therapists to advanced courses and making sure that all clinicians have their doctorates!
-The clinic has grown over the last seven years due to the support of the Edmonds community and has recently added a second location in 2013 at Martha Lake/Mill Creek.
-Shane Rushing, DPT, CSCS will be treating at this location to ensure that the Axis Physical Therapy experience is consistent with the Edmonds location.
+The clinic has grown over the last twelve years due to the support of the Edmonds community.

 Axis Physical Therapy appreciates the support of our surrounding communities.
 We feel that it is important to give back to the community both with our time and providing financial support with sponsorships.
 The following is a list of some of the organizations that you have asked us to participate with and/or support:

 Our staff enjoys walking each year to help raise money for MS research.